 Often, the best thing you can do is support your child at home.
-Take them to libraries, museums, ballgames, parks, hiking, etc. Expose them to many, widely-diverse experiences.
+Take them to libraries, museums, ballgames, parks, hiking, etc. Expose them to many widely-diverse experiences.
 They’ll discover interests.
 Devote your time/money/resources to those interests, no matter what they are.
 Interests change – that’s to be expected.
 The art of “being interested in something” takes practice.

-Support projects based around what your kid is interested in.
+Support projects based on what your kid is interested in.
 Help them limit scope so they can actually finish.
 Creating a 2hr stop-motion movie leads to failure and frustration.
 A 5-minute video can be great.

 Model learning at home.
 Read.
-Not just with your child, but in front of them.
+Not just with your child but in front of them.
 Let your kids see you learn.
 Turn the screens off and have family reading time.
 If you’re making kids practice math, you should also practice math.

 Nothing at school will match the power you have at home to create a love for learning and creating.

 Schools work best when teachers, administrators, and parents are all on the same page.
 Understand the difficulties facing teachers and their bosses, and you’ll be able to work out better solutions.